CordeiroLab/KdSAXS/README.md

       5.00e-03 6.29e+06
       ...
       ```
-    - **Note**: These should be generated from atomic structures using software like e.g. CRYSOL or FoXS
+    - **Note**: These should be generated from atomic structures (e.g PDBs) using software like e.g. CRYSOL or FoXS.

     ### Workflow for KdSAXS